 It’s not that the seven consecutive playoff appearances between 2010 and 2017 were difficult for fans to enjoy.
 But they never had the flare or the star power from guys like Marc Gasol, Mike Conley and Zach Randolph that other teams were able to enjoy.

-It’s not all about flare, though, and Morant has showcased incredible displays of basketball talent, leading to a very real chance that the Grizzlies make a playoff appearance (as of February 12, the Grizzlies are the eighth seed in the West).
-He’s leading all rookies in assists per game (7.0), is second in scoring (17.6) and steals (1.0), and has a top-10 true shooting percentage (.573).
+It’s not all about flare, though, and Morant has showcased incredible displays of basketball talent, leading to a very real chance that the Grizzlies make a playoff appearance (as of the league's suspension, the Grizzlies are holding on to the eighth seed in the West by 3.5 games over the three-way tie of the Blazers, Pelicans and Kings).
+He’s leading all rookies in assists per game (6.9) and is second in scoring (17.6).

-The only rookie with 20 games of 20+ points, the fact that he’s played the whole season will likely give him the edge over the next candidate.
+The only rookie with 20 games of 20+ points (he has 25), the fact that he’s played the whole season will likely give him the edge over the next candidate.
 He should be considered the odds-on favorite at the present time.

 2. Zion Williamson, New Orleans Pelicans

-Missing as many games as Zion has doesn’t seem to bode well for his chances at the award.
+Missing as many games as he did doesn’t seem to bode well for his chances at the award.
 But Zion’s a special player, and this is a year where one rookie hasn’t completely blown the top off of the competition, as impressive as Ja Morant has been.

-The most games he’ll be able to play this season is 37, and it’s well within reason to assume that he’ll miss a few more games along the way.
+The most games he would have been able to play this season was 37, and it’s well within reason to assume that he might have missed a few more games along the way.
 The ROTY winners with the least games played are Patrick Ewing (50 games), Vince Carter (50) and Kyrie Irving (51).
 Ewing was much more impactful on the floor than runner-up Xavier McDaniel, Vince Carter’s debut occurred during the 50-game 1999 lockout season and Irving won the award during another lockout without another realistic contender.

 Along with Ewing, the most comparable situation may be that of Joel Embiid, who garnered 23 first-place votes and finished in third after playing only 31 games in 2017.
 That occurred during a relatively weak year, where Ja Morant surely would have taken home the prize over the season’s actual winner, Malcolm Brogdon.

-The fact that Zion has done enough in only nine games to warrant serious consideration is a statement in itself.
+Williamson is a different level of "good", though.
+He's not good.
+He's incredible.
 He’s must-see TV every single time he’s on the floor and is living up to the hype with a flurry of athletic finishes and impressive highlights in the small sample size.
-The stats accurately portray his dominance: he’s in the NBA top-10 in scoring per 36 minutes (min.
+The stats accurately portray his dominance: he’s seventh in the NBA in scoring per 36 minutes (min.
 20 minutes per game) and seems to stack up with not only the best rookies, but the best players in the entire league.
+In 16 of his 19 games this season he has scored 20 or more points, never dropping into single digits.

-Should he continue at this rate, it would not come as a surprise if Williamson overtakes Morant in the race despite the huge chunk of playing time he missed early in the season.
-It wouldn’t be a bad time to play the odds and hope his health is no longer a hindrance.
+Should he have continued at this rate over the course of a whole season, it would not have come as a major surprise if Williamson surpassed Morant in the race despite the huge chunk of playing time he missed early in the season.
+However, the bottom line seems to be that in the event of a reduced regular season or an immediate start to the playoffs, it will have been too much missed time to overcome for Zion.

 3. Kendrick Nunn, Miami Heat